J3698/j3698.github.io/_posts/2021-01-24-reimplementing-real-time-style-transfer-with-adain.markdown

 thumb: /pics/thumb26.png
 ---

-Recently I got an [OAK-1](https://opencv.org/introducing-oak-spatial-ai-powered-by-opencv/), a camera with an AI chip on board, and had no idea what to do with it.
+Recently I got an [OAK-1](https://opencv.org/introducing-oak-spatial-ai-powered-by-opencv/) (a camera with an AI chip on board), and had no idea what to do with it.
 I also recently read [the 2017 paper introducing adaptive instance normalization (AdaIN)](https://arxiv.org/pdf/1703.06868.pdf), and really enjoyed it.

 That's where this post comes in.
 Given an input image (say a painting), I want to convert the video feed from the OAK to be in the style of that image.
 I'm not doing anything new per-se, but I think this will be fun either way.